DevJHennessy/Portfolio/README.md

 <h1><strong>John Hennessy's Portfolio</strong></h1>

 <p>I enjoy a good challenge!
 And coding presents unique challenges with various problems to solve every day.
-Here are some of the challenges I have solved.</p>
+Here are some of the challenges I have solved and coding projects I have completed.</p>

 <strong>C#:</strong>
 <ul>